Golden Horde: Öz Beg Khan (1313–1341)

 After Öz Beg Khan assumed the throne in 1313, he adopted Islam as the state religion.
 He built a large mosque in the city of Solkhat in the Crimea in 1314 and proscribed Buddhism and Shamanism among the Mongols in the Golden Horde.
 By 1315, Öz Beg had successfully Islamicized the Horde and killed Jochid princes and Buddhist lamas who opposed his religious policy.
 Under the reign of Öz Beg, trade caravans went unmolested and there was general order in the Golden Horde.
-When Ibn Battuta visited Sarai in 1333, he found it to be a large and beautiful city with vast streets and fine markets where Mongols, Alans, Kypchaks, Circassians, Rus', and Greeks each had their own quarters.
+When Ibn Battuta visited Sarai in 1333, he found it to be a large and beautiful city with vast streets and fine markets where six "nations" – Mongols, Alans, Kypchaks, Circassians, Russians and Greeks – each had their own quarters.
 Merchants had a special walled section of the city all to themselves.

 Öz Beg continued the alliance with the Mamluks begun by Berke and his predecessors.
 He kept a friendly relationship with the Mamluk Sultan and his shadow Caliph in Cairo.
 In 1320, the Jochid princess Tulunbay was married to Al-Nasir Muhammad, Sultan of Egypt.
 Al-Nasir Muhammad came to believe that Tulunbay was not a real Chingissid princess but an impostor.
-In 1327/1328, he divorced her, and she then married one of al-Nasir Muhammad's commanders.
-When Öz Beg learned of the divorce in 1334/1335, he sent an angry missive.
+In 1327–1328, he divorced her, and she then married one of al-Nasir Muhammad's commanders.
+When Öz Beg learned of the divorce in 1334–1335, he sent an angry missive.
 Al-Nasir Muhammad claimed that she had died and showed his ambassadors a fake legal document as proof, although Tulunbay still lived and would only pass away in 1340.

 The Golden Horde invaded the Ilkhanate under Abu Sa'id in 1318, 1324, and 1335. Öz Beg's ally Al-Nasir refused to attack Abu Sa'id because the Ilkhan and the Mamluk Sultan signed a peace treaty in 1323.
 In 1326 Öz Beg reopened friendly relations with the Yuan dynasty and began to send tributes thereafter.
-From 1339 he received annually 24,000 ding in Yuan paper currency from the Jochid appanages in China.
-When the Ilkhanate collapsed after Abu Sa'id's death, its senior-beys approached Öz Beg in their desperation to find a leader, but the latter declined after consulting with his senior emir, Qutluq Timür.
+From 1339 he received annually 24,000 ding in Yuan paper currency from the Jochid appanages in China. Öz Beg allowed the Great Khan to export Russian, Alan and Kypchak soldiers to China.
+In 1316, possibly due to the discontent among Mongol elites in Iran, some of the Ilkhanid emirs approached Öz Beg to take the throne of the Ilkhanate, but the Jochid khan declined after consulting with his senior emir, Qutluq Timür.